-A. Development Standards for All Buildings Dimension Standard i Lat Dimanaiana Width: N/A i.
-Lot Dimensions Area: N/A ii.
-Setbacks.
-Setbacks shall be the minimum listed here, or the size of the applicable buffer yard required by 155.063 whichever is greater.
-Front lot line: 10' minimum setback, 50' maximum Side lot line: 10 feet minimum, 20' when abutting a residential property or use Parcels platted under previous codes shall follow the setbacks platted unless the plat is revised Rear lot line: 10 feet minimum, 20' when abutting a residential property or use iii.
-Principal Building Height 45 feet, maximum iv.
-Lot Coverage The total floor area of the building(s) shall not exceed 60% of the lot area V. Accessory Building Location Rear yard vi.
-Accessory Building Setbacks Shall follow that of A.ii vii.
-Accessory Building Height 20 feet, maximum Rear yard and side yard parking is preferred.
-No more than 20% of parking should be located between the front building façade and any public street or trail, unless approved through Development Plan Approval. viii.
-Parking Lot Location Structures on corner lots will be considered to have two front building facades facing public streets.
-Shared parking is encouraged on immediately adjacent lots in accordance with 155.066. ix.
-Required Open Space Not less than 15% Usable Open Space (excluding impervious surfaces) shall be provided.
+A. Development Standards for All Buildings Dimension Standard Width: N/A i.
+Lot Dimensions Area: N/A Front lot line: Shall be determined by required buffer yards in 155.063.
+Ten (10) feet minimum setback, fifty (50) feet maximum Setbacks.
+Parcels platted under previous codes shall follow the setbacks platted Side lot line: Shall be determined by required buffer yards in 155.063 .
+Ten (10) feet minimum, twenty (20) feet when abutting a residential property or use Rear lot line: Shall be determined by required buffer yards in 155.063 .
+Ten (10) feet minimum, twenty (20) feet when abutting a residential property or use ii.
+Principal Building Height Forty five (45) feet, maximum iii.
+Lot Coverage The total floor area of the building(s) shall not exceed sixty percent (60%) of the lot area iv.
+Accessory Building Location Rear yard V. Accessory Building Setbacks Shall follow that of A.ii vi.
+Accessory Building Height Twenty (20) feet, maximum Rear yard and side yard parking is preferred.
+No more than twenty five percent (25%) of parking should be located between the front building façade and any public street or public trail, unless approved through Development Plan Approval. vii.
+Parking Lot Location Uses requesting more than twenty five percent (25%) of parking between the building facade and any public street or public trail shall provide a fifteen (15) foot landscaped greenspace along any front property line.
+Structures on corner lots will be considered to have two front building facades facing public streets.
+Shared parking is encouraged on immediately adjacent lots in accordance with 155.066 . viii.
+Required Open Space Not less than fifteen percent (15%) Usable Open Space (excluding impervious surfaces) shall be provided.
 Drainage ponds, play areas, common areas, and the like may apply toward this provision.

-A. Outdoor Display and Storage
+- A. Outdoor Display and Storage - i.

-- i.
 The conduct of permitted uses shall be within completely enclosed buildings, except for accessory uses which clearly demonstrate subordination to the permitted use in area, extent, and purpose. - 1.
-Outdoor display is permitted, and each establishment shall be permitted a maximum display area not to exceed 1% of the gross floor area of the primary building. - 2.
+Outdoor display is permitted, and each establishment shall be permitted a maximum display area not to exceed one percent (1%) of the gross floor area of the primary building. - 2.
 Outdoor display shall only be located immediately adjacent to the primary building. - 3.
-Outdoor display shall not impede pedestrian or vehicular traffic and shall be maintained in an orderly fashion.
+Outdoor display shall not impede pedestrian or vehicular traffic and shall be maintained in an orderly fashion. - ii.

-- ii.
 Outdoor storage of merchandise is prohibited, unless it is located behind in a rear yard, completely enclosed by a solid opaque wall or fence at least six (6) feet in height, and the materials stored do not exceed the height of the fence or wall. - B. The following table contains additional major sections that are common references needed across districts.
 This list is not meant to be considered an exhaustive list, and other sections may apply to individual properties or projects.